KKuhn09/TriviaGame/README.md

 Highlights
 ----------
-* Uses the Windows setInterval method to update HTML every 1000ms (1 second) and end the game when the time is reaches 0
+* Uses the window's setInterval method to update HTML every 1000ms (1 second) and end the game when the time is reaches 0

 Uses jQuery to:
 * Update the pages HTML to display the games questions